 Google expanded text ads are mobile-optimised, and a handy feature which is available when creating your ads is the ability to see a preview of the ad in both desktop and mobile format.

 All of the text in your Google expanded text ads should be visible when your ad shows, but there’s no guarantee.
 It ultimately depends on the space available – on mobile devices, your headlines may wrap across two lines and in some cases, Google Ads need to truncate ad copy with an ellipsis.
 Google has even said that the second headline may not even show if your expanded text ads appear on the Google Display Network.

 Other scenarios which may cause your headlines and ad copy to be affected in such ways is if you are using additional features like call extensions, or even if the characters you’re using are wider than the space permitted by the browser – for example, ‘m’ is a wider character than ‘i’.

-Have you tried using Google Expanded Text Ads yet?
+Have you tried using Google expanded text ads yet?
 Have you noticed any impacts on your Google Ads campaigns as a result?
-Let us know in the comments, or click below to get in touch with one of our PPC Specialists and find out more about our bespoke AdWords Training packages.
+Let us know in the comments, or click below to get in touch with one of our PPC specialists and find out more about our bespoke Google Ads training packages.